DennyWeinberg/manager-for-google-photos/README.md

 * Download the item
 * Extract the `albums` in order to copy it into a specific folder
 * Extract the `location` information in order to update the exif information
-* Checks if the item is a `favorite` in order to update the exif information (rating: 5 starts vs. 0)
+* Checks if the item is a `favorite` in order to update the exif information (rating: 5 stars vs. 0)

 The `config.py` gives you control about:
 * The `driver` (chrome/...)